dewarian/functional-programming-1/README.md

 ![](./images/viz2.jpg)

+In the end it was suprising to see that there weren't that many female publishers before 2000, wether this is because of the other Api used to connect a gender to an author name remains possible.
+Especially because it could not get author's that used their initials and last name.
+Like Harry Potter and the Goblet of fire, was released in 2000, but the Api couldn't connect J.K rowling as an female...
+So there is definitely room for improvement there, but for now it works.
+And still shows some interesting results.
+Where I thought female authors wouldn't have exceeded the male authors I was wrong, because as of 2012 there were more books published by female authors than male authors.
+Still the most suprising results were for me the books published before 2000, because apparently there weren't that many, wether published by male or female authors.

 ## Learning proces

 I made some major steps throughout this project.
 First of all working with an Api was something I had never done before, so setting it up was enlightning and frustrating at the same time.
 I learned how to work with different parameters in the Api while using facets, etc. and to gather data from the Api neatly with Promises.
 Promises where always something I could not wrap my head around, until now.
 I finally get the gist of it.
+The hardest part for me was returning more than 20 results.

 Then came along all the functions, because it is still functional programming.
 In the end the best way for me to code, was to directly write stept by step, what needed to happen to realise that certain part.
 Then to write it like spaghetti code and in the end dividing it into different functions, which I then wrote in [helpers.js](./helpers.js).
 From there I could call the different functions that were defined in helpers in my [index.js](./index.js) so my index.js wouldn't blow up with all the different functions.